aiden-watcha/action-release-aab/README.md

 ### Environment Variables

-You'll need to provide these environment variables to specify exactly what information is needed to build the APK.
+You'll need to provide these environment variables to specify exactly what information is needed to build the AAB.

-* **APP_FOLDER**: main folder to search for the apk.
+* **APP_FOLDER**: main folder to search for the aab.
 Most of the time, it's `app`

 ## Credits